Sleep drunkenness is a sleep disorder that describes feelings of sudden action or reflex upon waking up. It’s also called confusional arousal.

 Sleep drunkenness is a common occurrence that doesn’t have one particular cause.
 Instead, researchers have identified possible contributing factors, such as:

 Diagnosing sleep drunkenness is often a multi-step process.
 Your friends or your partner may tell you that you’ve acted strangely upon waking up, but you might not remember.
 An occasional episode isn’t concerning.
-However, if sleep drunkenness occurs at least once a week, it’s time to see a doctor.
+However, if sleep drunkenness occurs at least once a week, it’s recommended you see a doctor.

 Your doctor will review your records, looking for any risk factors, such as preexisting medical conditions or psychotropic meds you currently take.
 A sleep study may be ordered as well.
 This might show some clues, including a higher-than-normal heart rate during sleep.